 Volunteering allows you to give back to communities (locally, nationally or internationally), try something new and broaden your skillset.

-Both LUU and Leeds for Life offer a range of volunteering opportunities – from raising awareness of the work of guide dogs to helping the homeless — that could boost your CV and take you to new places.
+Both LUU and Leeds for Life offer a range of volunteering opportunities – from raising awareness of the work of guide dogs to working with unhoused individuals in the city – that could boost your CV and take you to new places.
 Leeds for Life can also help if you want to set up your own voluntary project.

 Work experience can help you stand out to future employers and get you where you want to be.
 It can also allow you try out a career you might like to pursue when you graduate.